 The Julia Set: Executable or Text Version

-You will then get the Julia set associated with the Complex Number C, which is what my program does.
-You should opt to start off with the Mandelbrot set, and choose the Julia set by clicking on the picture of the Mandelbrot set, then zoom into any particular rectangular area of the Julia Set using the mouse.
+You start off with the Mandelbrot set, and choose the Julia set by clicking on the picture of the Mandelbrot set, then zoom into any particular rectangular area of the Julia Set using the mouse.
 The Mouse Pointer is turned OFF except once the picture is complete.
-Then either press -s- to quit the program altogether, or press -m- to turn ON the Mouse Pointer.
+Then either press -space- to re-run the program from scratch, -Esc- to quit the program altogether, or press -m- to turn ON the Mouse Pointer.
 Once turned ON, choose a rectangular area to zoom into by clicking firstly the LEFT mouse button at one corner, then the RIGHT mouse button for the OPPOSITE corner.
 One second later, the program resumes with the Mouse Pointer once again turned OFF.